sarvy25/NLP_Reviews/README.md

 The app is implemented in Python.
 It is compatible with Python3.

 A function called ```return_reviews``` is implemented which gets the hotel name as the input and returns its reviews by classifying them into positive, negative and neutral.
 It also returns the ```Sarvy's star``` which is computed by taking the average over the predicted values.
 Sentiment analysis is performed in the hotel_sentiment which gets the csv file in a data frame format, state name, hotel name, model,and reviews.
-Each review is converted into its feature matrix using the CountVectorizer function from the nltk library.
+Each review is converted into its feature matrix using the CountVectorizer in nltk library.

 ## User interface

 <p align="center">
 <img src="https://github.com/sarvy25/NLP_Reviews/raw/master/github_images/main_search.png" />
 </p>